Scrivane/AML_project_5/README.md

 ### 2. Run code

-To run the code use VS Code with the Jupyter extension.
+To run the code locally use VS Code with the Jupyter extension.

 Open the desired notebook (.ipynb) and either: